OfficeDev/open-xml-docs/docs/how-to-insert-a-new-slide-into-a-presentation.md

 ## Getting a PresentationDocument Object

-In the Open XML SDK, the <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.PresentationDocument"><span class="nolink">PresentationDocument</span></span> class represents a presentation document package.
-To work with a presentation document, first create an instance of the <span class="keyword">PresentationDocument</span> class, and then work with that instance.
-To create the class instance from the document call the
+In the Open XML SDK, the [PresentationDocument](https://msdn.microsoft.com/library/office/documentformat.openxml.packaging.presentationdocument.aspx) class represents a presentation document package.
+To work with a presentation document, first create an instance of the **PresentationDocument** class, and then work with that instance.
+To create the class instance from the document call the [Open(String, Boolean)](https://msdn.microsoft.com/library/office/cc562287.aspx) method that uses a file path, and a Boolean value as the second parameter to specify whether a document is editable.
-<span sdata="cer"
-target="M:DocumentFormat.OpenXml.Packaging.PresentationDocument.Open(System.String,System.Boolean)"><span
-class="nolink">Open(String, Boolean)</span></span> method that uses a
-file path, and a Boolean value as the second parameter to specify whether a document is editable.
 To open a document for read/write, specify the value **true** for this parameter